datopian/markdownbased/content/howtos/publish-obsidian-vault-to-github.md

 3.3.
 Click on "Publish Repository".

 3.4.
-Wait for the process to complete.
+Wait for the process to finish.
 You'll see a small prompt when the upload is complete.

 3.5.
 You can now visit your repository on GitHub's website to see your uploaded Obsidian vault.

-Whenever you make changes to your Obsidian vault and you want to update those changes on GitHub, all you need to do is to commit and push those changes through the GitHub Desktop app.

-> Here we should add a link to another How to, explaining the process of publishing changes made in the repo.

 ## Summary